DigitalCareerInstitute/self-study/README.md

  - use only HTML, CSS and JS (eventually a JS library like [phaser](https://phaser.io/), [melon](https://melonjs.org/) or [gdevelop](https://gdevelop.io/) for a more "gamy" UI
  - you can make your own questions and answers or use an API like the [trivia API](https://the-trivia-api.com/)

+### Project 6 : *React Calendar*

+**Goal:** make your own react calendar package, that gives the developer the option to display date in multiple ways **Description:** this project is mainly about making a package that works good in react, but it's about publishing a npm package as well.

+**Must include:**
+- a package that offers components to be used by the developer in a react app, which displays date
+- the components must offer a way to be stilised by the developer according to her/his tech stack

+**Time:** 7 days

+**Tech Stack:**
+- on top of react you'll need a JS bundler like [rollup](https://rollupjs.org/guide/en/), [webpack](https://webpack.js.org/) or [parcel](https://parceljs.org/), and of course learn [how to create and publish in npm](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages)

+### Project 7 : *Chat bot*

+**Goal:** create a chat bot that addresses the most common questions and complains from the customers of a given business.

+**Description:** since some companies are relative big and complex, every day more business introduce a chat bot on the website to answer the most common questions, or to connect the customer with the needed professional.

+**Must include:**
+  - implement a field where the customer can input a question / complain.
+  - interpret the customer's input (=> translate the customer's input to the options we have and implement a default option in case of no available answer)
+  - write an answer tree, giving  one or multiple options for the customer for a giving sentence
+  - you'll need a simple UI for the interaction with the user.
+Keep it simple and clean.

+ * bonus points:* animate an image (robot, cartoon, …) so it looks like it saying the answer.
+For that you can use vanilla JS animations or use a library [phaser](https://phaser.io/), [melon](https://melonjs.org/) or [gdevelop](https://gdevelop.io/), depending on the animation's complexity

+**Time:** 7 days
+**Tech Stack:**
+  - use HTML, CSS and JS only
+  - for the chatbot function you can use vanilla JS or a framework like [botui](https://docs.botui.org/) or [intelligo](https://intelligo.js.org/)

 ## Backend projects

+### Project 1: *Build a CMS*

+**Goal:** Build a Content Management System (CMS) for a little NGO (3-15)

+**Description:** the core this project is to create the connection between an admin UI and the NGO website.
+Therefore an Admin-UI is needed, but not the focus.

+**Must include:**
+  - a simple and clean UI for the administrator
+  - a connection to the DB of your choice, where you can edit (create, edit, delete):
+    -   the blog
+    -   the "we are" (meaning: manage associated profile's)
+    -   read and answer blog comments

+**Time:** 7 days

+**Tech Stack:** - Use the tech stack you think is better for the job (CSS and JS frameworks included)

+### Project 2: *Messaging app*

+**Goal:** Build your own messaging app!

+**Must include:**
+- An UI will be needed, but it should be kept  simple, since it's not the core aspect this project
+- The app should send, store and deliver messages between users.
+Which kind of messages (only txt, emojis, voice, files, videocall...) is up to you.
+- Users should be logged in in order to use the app.
+-
+**Time:** 7 days

+**Tech Stack:**
+ on top of the front- and back-end you'll probably need some tech like socket.ir, Memcached, RabbitMQ or Reddis

+### Project 3: *Music Life Api*

+**Goal:** write an API that manages musicians, bands, venus(concert locations), and concerts

+**Description:** the point of that API is create a dense related database, where every group is related to the others (a musician could play in many bands, has multiple concerts in different venues and so on).

+**Must include:**

+**Time:**

+**Tech Stack:**
+- use JS and Node.js.
+- you can use this project to learn more about relations in a no-SQL Db or to learn a SQL Db.
+- make a little testing db.
+You can use a fake data generator like [mockaroo](https://www.mockaroo.com/).